bbauska/TUMx-DWAPNx/README.md

 transition function and we will also then specify a duration

 for this transition.
-In this case, we\'ll use 750 milliseconds.
+In this case, we&apos;ll use 750 milliseconds.
 So, if you then go

 back to our example and click on the red node, it will slowly increase